VariantSync/DiffDetective/README.md

 This is the replication package our submission _Classifying Edits to Variability in Source Code_ submitted to the 30th ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering (ESEC/FSE) in March 2022.

-This replication package consists of three parts:
+This replication package consists of four parts:

 1. **Appendix**: The appendix of our paper is given in PDF format in the file [appendix.pdf](appendix.pdf).
 2. **DiffDetective**: For our validation, we built DiffDetective, a java library and command-line tool to classify edits to variability in git histories of preprocessor-based software product lines.